hhvm/user-documentation/guides/hack/05-functions/10-anonymous-functions.md

 Function `do_it` takes two arguments, the first of which is an anonymous function taking one `int` argument and returning an `int` result.
 The instance property `$af` in class `C` has the same type.

-There are two ways to create an anonymous function object: via a [closure-creation](../expressions-and-operators/closure-creation.md) expression or a [lambda-creation](../expressions-and-operators/lambda-creation.md) expression.
+There are two ways to create an anonymous function object: via a closure creation expression or a lambda creation expression.

 Consider the following example which shows both approaches:

 @@ anonymous-functions-examples/anonymous-function.php @@